Iain Halliday

 General information

-Iain has experience of Fatal Accident Inquiries, having been instructed as Crown Junior in a six week inquiry into the deaths of two young prisoners at Polmont Young Offenders Institution.
-Iain has also assisted with the prosecution of serious crimes in the High Court as a Crown Junior.
+Iain has been instructed as Crown Junior in several lengthy and complex Fatal Accident Inquiries following deaths in custody.
+He has also assisted with the prosecution of serious crimes in the High Court.

 Devilmasters